Record-breaking kicker Adam Vinatieri plans to retire

 Former teammate Reggie Wayne posted on Twitter that Vinatieri was the greatest kicker of all time.

-“Congrats on your retirement bro.
-It was a pleasure to sit back and watch #greatness for many years,” Wayne tweeted.
+”Congrats on your retirement bro.
+It was a pleasure to sit back and watch (hash)greatness for many years,” Wayne tweeted.

 Just how much history has Vinatieri been a part of?